Flagsmith/flagsmith/docs/docs/deployment/hosting/real-time.md

 You can configure NATS to
 [require authentication](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro).
-The SSE can only authenticate using URL-based methods.
+The SSE service can only authenticate using URL-based methods.
 [Token authentication](https://docs.nats.io/running-a-nats-service/configuration/securing_nats/auth_intro/tokens) is the simplest method if you don't have other requirements.